-(e) Administration: By Department of Health, Education, and Welfare.
+(c) Administration-by Department of Health, Education, and Welfare.
 Each provider of services can nominate a fiscal intermediary (such as Blue Cross, other health insurance organizations, or State agencies) or can deal directly with the Department.
 The providers of services are reimbursed on a "reasonable cost" basis, and the fiscal intermediaries are reimbursed for their reasonable costs of administration.
-The providers of services must meet certain standards, including establishment of utilization review committees for hospitals and extended care facilities, development of transfer agreements between hospitals and extended care facilities, and quality of care.
+The providers of services must meet certain standards, including establishment of utilization review committees for hospitals and extended care facilities, and quality care.